Copy the files from the repository to your local machine.

 On Linux:

-On Windows 7, if using the PowerShell:
+On Windows 11, if using the Command Prompt or PowerShell:

-In either case, notice how your prompt is now prefixed with the name of your environment (venv, in our case).
+Notice how your prompt is now prefixed with the name of your environment (venv, in our case).

 This is the indicator that venv is currently active, which means the python executable will only use this environment’s packages and settings.